Aku-n06/ASBubbleMenu/README.md

     use_frameworks!

-- ti implement ASBubbleMenu just give him an array of UIimages and it will show them :
+- to implement ASBubbleMenu just give him an array of UIimages and it will show them :
     ```swift
     var bubbleMenu : ASMenuBubble!